 A detailed analysis of the policy environment is needed to inform debate and development of solutions, particularly to the function and regulation of SR movement and slaughter.
+This will be conducted under LS/2018/183.
 Research is required to develop an understanding of how the Fijian national policy environment provide incentives and disincentives for local small ruminant value chain development and whether they are effectively targeted to current and future small ruminant production systems.